-Pyskool requires Python (version 2.6 or 2.7) and Pygame (version 1.7+).
+Pyskool requires Python (version 2.7) and Pygame (version 1.8+).

 On Linux/BSD, Python and Pygame are available via the package management system.
 Python is in the python package on all systems; Pygame is in the python-pygame package on Debian-based distros and openSUSE, the pygame package on Fedora, the devel/py-game port on FreeBSD and NetBSD, and the devel/pygame port on OpenBSD.